 A 90-Day Prioritized Roadmap — Plays, Owners, And Attribution-First KPIs

 Not a to-do list.
 Prioritized sequence with owners, acceptance criteria, measurable impact.
 Three 30-day sprints: Diagnose & Align, Execute & Prove, Scale & Automate.
-On a closely related note, see content marketing strategy.
+On a closely related note, see our content marketing strategy guide.

 Sprint 1 (Days 1–30): Diagnose & Align.
 Owner: Head of Growth.